gabriel-hsb/gabriel-hsb/README.md

 </p>

 ## About me 🧑‍💻
-- 👨‍💻 I'm learning and improving in React, TypeScript, and Tailwind.
+-  I'm learning and improving in React, NextJS, TypeScript, and Tailwind.
-- 📚 Always seeking new challenges and learning opportunities in the technology field.
+-  My goal is to become a Full Stask Developer
+-  I've been studying UX/UI Design in my free time

 ## Projects 🚀